xiix0/scam/README.md

-You will be audited by the Internal Revenue Service.
+Your talents will be recognized and suitably rewarded.